Michael F. Price College of Business

 Mike McConnell, Director of the Robert M. Zinke Energy Management Program

-Brandt Smith, Director of Fabrication Lab, OU Innovation Hub
+Brandt Smith, Director of Fabrication Lab, Tom Love Innovation Hub

 Amber Hasbrook, Director of MBA Advising